yanghankyeul/yanghankyeul.github.io/_pages/research.md

 (Invited to Revise and Resubmit)
 * Revisiting Our Understanding of Major Power Diplomacy (with Chen Shen)
 * Extended Trade Dependence, Alliance Network, and Conflict Initiation (with Quan Li)
+* U.S. Allies’ Foreign Policy Alignment in an Era of Great Power Competition: An Analysis of Domestic Politics (with Daekwon Son and Kyung Suk Lee)
 * Nuclear Latency: Janus-faced Consequences of U.S. Political Influence for Proteges' Nuclear Capability